IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/info/server"

-Get Dataverse OpenAPI Specification
+Get OpenAPI Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the Dataverse OpenAPI specification on the requested format (json or yaml).
+Get the Dataverse OpenAPI specification in the requested format (json or yaml).

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.

 .. code-block:: bash

   export SERVER_URL=https://demo.dataverse.org
-  export FORMAT=json
+  export FORMAT=yaml

   curl "$SERVER_URL/api/info/openapi/$FORMAT"